semiologic/contact-form/readme.txt

 - To the top/middle right of your site in a wide sidebar.
 Users commonly swipe their mouse to the top right corner of their screen, and eyeballs generally look for it in that area once they're done reading.
 - After all posts ("After The Entries" panel.)

-= Embedding a contact form in a static page =
+= Embedding a contact form in a static page (with Semiologic Pro) =

 As much as a form is nice in a large sidebar, you'll usually want it in a static page: